mkgold/kinfrastructures/kinfrastructures-syllabus.md

 ### Collective Intervention in GC/CUNY Knowledge Infrastructures (Final Project)
 Through class discussions, we will come to a consensus on an intervention that we will collectively make into the knowledge infrastructures at the GC or in CUNY.

-Students should complete a 500 word reflection on the collective intervention, due May 20.
+Students should complete a 500-word reflection on the collective intervention, to be posted on the course blog, due May 20.

 # Differential Credit Requirements:
 * Audit/2 credits: all assignments except Personal Narrative and Ethnography Project